cubicap/Jaculus-tools/README.md

 Compile the project to JavaScript:

-    $ jac compile <file>
+    $ jac compile

 The output will be written to the `build` directory.

+Flash the JavaScript program to the device:

+    $ jac flash

+After flashing, the program will be immediately executed on the device.

+The entry point of the program is the `index.ts` file in the root of the project.

+### Creating and running JavaScript programs

+Create a directory for your source files.

-Flash the JavaScript program to the device (`<directory>` shoul point to the `build` directory):
+Flash the JavaScript program to the device (`<path>` should point to the source directory):

-    $ jac flash <directory>
+    $ jac flash --from <path>

-To run the program, first stop the currently running program, then start the new one:

-    $ jac stop
-    $ jac start <entry-point.js>

-If the file `/data/index.js` exists, it will be used as the entry point on device boot.
+After flashing, the program will be immediately executed on the device.

+The entry point of the program is the `index.js` file in the source directory.

 ### Controlling the device and monitoring its output